Skip to Main Content

 Pros of online-only mortgage applications

 • Faster processing – Lenders focused on a high-tech application experience tend to offer faster processing times — handling loan applications 20 percent faster than traditional lenders, according to a report by the Federal Reserve Bank of New York.
-The time to close can vary depending on the lender, but an online mortgage application might be the better route if time is of the essence.
 One important caveat: You’ll need to be a straightforward applicant, as no lender is going to offer a streamlined timeline if your finances are a bit more complicated.

 • Convenience – With an online mortgage application, you can easily locate and upload copies of documents, such as your latest bank statements, pay stubs and tax returns, to a secure website instead of needing to provide a hard copy to the broker or loan officer.
-“Convenience and a simplified process are key factors that more borrowers are now seeking out in their homebuying journey,” Brandon Snow, executive director of mortgage strategy at Ally Home, says.
+“Convenience and a simplified process are key factors that more borrowers are now seeking out in their homebuying journey,” says Brandon Snow, executive director of direct to consumer originations at Ally Home.
 “Branch visits can be onerous and inconvenient.”

 • Lower costsOnline mortgage lenders typically have lower overhead costs than traditional brick-and-mortar lenders, which can translate to lower interest rates and closing costs for you.